robertwahler/repo_manager/examples/pc_saved_game_backup/README.markdown

 User tasks
 ---------

-The task 'generate:remote' is a user task, it doesn't ship with Repoman.
+The task 'generate:remote' is a user task, it doesn't ship with RepoManager.

 To view all the available tasks